philipz/notebooklm_exporter/README.md

 ## Usage

 1. **Open NotebookLM**

    - Navigate to https://notebooklm.google.com
    - Start or open a chat conversation

 2. **Export the conversation**

-   - Look for the "📄 Export to Markdown" button at the top of the chat
+   - Look for the "Export" button at the top of the chat
    - Click the button
    - The conversation will be downloaded as a `.md` file

 3. **File naming**
-   - Files are named: `notebooklm-chat-YYYY-MM-DD-HH-MM-SS.md`
+   - Files are named: `notebooklm-chat-YYYY-MM-DD-HH-MM-SS.md` and `notebooklm-studio-XXXXXXX-YYYY-MM-DD.md`
-   - Example: `notebooklm-chat-2025-01-26-14-30-45.md`
+   - Example: `notebooklm-chat-2025-01-26-14-30-45.md` and `notebooklm-studio-ai整合開發的成本-監督與趨勢-2025-10-27.md`

 ## Exported Format